chandra1sekar/data-engineering/00-General/assignments/03-assignment.md

 ### Queries

+Rerun last week's queries in bq format
+Paste sql here

+- What's the size of this dataset? (i.e., how many trips)

+- What is the earliest start time and latest end time for a trip?

-- How many stations are there?
+- How many bikes are there?

-- How many trips are in the morning vs in the afternoon?
+### Project Questions
+- Identify the main questions you'll need to answer to make recommendations (list below, add as many questions as you need).
+You'll answer these questions in a later assignment.

+- Question 1:

+- Question 2:

+- Question 3:

+- Question n: